polyaxon/polyaxon/site/docs/core/quick-start/scale.md

 Oftentimes you may want to create many experiments with different parameters and automatically manage their execution.

-Polyaxon has APIs and clients that you can use with your favorite scheduler. it also comes with a built-in support for distributed jobs, a parallel executions, an optimization and a flow engine.
+Polyaxon has APIs and clients that you can use with your favorite scheduler.
+It also comes with a built-in support for distributed jobs, parallel executions, an optimization and a flow engine.

 ## Scaling with distributed jobs